Table of Contents

 Similarities

-Both gross profit and EBITDA are financial measurements of how profitable a company is once certain costs and expenses are removed.
+While EBITDA is not the same as gross profit, both are financial measurements of how profitable a company is once certain costs and expenses are removed.

 Investors can look at both of these numbers to understand whether a business would make a good investment or not.
 Company management can use these numbers to evaluate performance and plan for future profitability.